roadmapcwg/competitiveprogramming/README.md

 Choose a powerful code editor

 You will be working to solve many problems.
 To increase the speed and efficiency of your work, it is recommended that you write your code in a code editor.
 VS Code, Sublime Text 3, Pharm & Vim are some of the popular editors where you can use their cool features and practice your craft.
-Use STL, snippets
+Use STL, snippets[Read More..](https://codewithgeeks.com/competitive-programming-roadmap/)